Lindsey Wilson University: Academics

-Lindsey Wilson College offers a graduate certificate program in substance abuse counseling as well as six associate (A.A.) degrees, 21 bachelor's (B.A., B.S., and B.S.N.) degrees, two master's (M.B.A. and M.Ed.) degrees, and one doctoral (Ph.D.) degree.
+Lindsey Wilson University offers a graduate certificate program in substance abuse counseling as well as six associate (A.A.) degrees, 21 bachelor's (B.A., B.S., and B.S.N.) degrees, two master's (M.B.A. and M.Ed.) degrees, and one doctoral (Ph.D.) degree.

-A bachelor's degree in interdisciplinary studies and a minor in military science were added for fall 2018.
-In conjunction with the military science minor, more than a dozen students joined the newly launched LWC Army ROTC program.

 Online and extended programs

-Lindsey Wilson College was granted approval to offer distance education on August 25, 2010.
-The college offers programs using asynchronous technology where 50% or more of the credit hours are delivered online.
+Lindsey Wilson University was granted approval to offer distance education on August 25, 2010.
+The university offers programs using asynchronous technology where 50% or more of the credit hours are delivered online.